-Miso Ramen with Shitake and Chicken ~ this Japanese noodle bowl is an amazing protein packed 30-minute meal that also happens to be low calorie, low fat, and utterly delicious!
+Miso Ramen with Shiitake and Chicken ~ this Japanese noodle bowl is an easy 30-minute meal full of protein and the healthy benefits of miso.

 This is heartier than my Miso Soup but it’s based on similar flavors.
-The ramen noodles, the chicken, egg and the extra vegetables elevate it to a main meal.
-Everything is fresh, barely cooked, and delicate but the flavor is robust thanks to the red miso paste, a hot chili pepper, the rich shitake mushrooms, and a drizzle of sesame oil.
+The noodles, chicken, egg and the extra vegetables elevate miso ramen to a satisfying main meal.
+Everything is fresh, barely cooked, and delicate but the flavor is robust thanks to the red miso paste, a hot chili pepper, the rich shiitake mushrooms, and a drizzle of sesame oil.

-You’ll find ramen noodles in the Asian section of your store.
-They cook up in just 4 minutes.
+You’ll find ramen noodles in the Asian section of your store, you can even use the noodles straight from instant ramen packages, just discard the flavoring packet.
+They cook up in just 4 minutes and are much less starchy than pasta, so they don’t get sticky.

 The Japanese have the longest life expectancy on the planet, so it makes sense to explore their diet and take a few tips from how they eat.
 I do always feel instantly healthier when I eat Japanese food.
-This meal contains no fats or artificial ingredients, and has a beautiful visual appeal.
+This miso ramen contains minimal fats and no artificial ingredients, and has a beautiful visual appeal.
 The only thing it has in common with the little packets of ramen is that it’s budget friendly.

 “I tried this recipe to the T, and it really was a wonderful experience.
 The miso paste adds most of the flavor, and the bok choy and mushrooms add wonderful texture.
 Thank you for this recipe.” ~Bianca